VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Methodology

 \subsection{Overview}

 Fig. \ref{fig:van-ad} illustrates the overall architecture of VAN-AD.
-Given a multivariate time series $X \in \mathbb{R}^{C \times L}$, we first transform it into a two dimensional image through the Forward Module and construct a pair of complementary masked images using Checkerboard Masking.
-A pretrained visual MAE is then applied to recover the masked regions, and the reconstructed image is subsequently converted back into a multivariate time series.
-To enlarge the discrepancy between the original and reconstructed sequences, we further introduce ADMM, which maps the reconstructed sequence into the statistical space of the original sequence.
+Given a multivariate time series $X \in \mathbb{R}^{C \times L}$, we first transform it into a two-dimensional image through the Forward Module and construct a pair of complementary masked images using checkerboard mask.
+A pre-trained visual MAE is then applied to recover the masked regions, and the reconstructed image is subsequently converted back into a multivariate time series.
+To enlarge the discrepancy between the original and reconstructed sequences, we introduce ADMM, which post-processes the MAE outputs using the local statistics of the input window.
 Meanwhile, NFM is designed to model the probability density of normal patterns, allowing the model to incorporate the density of the current window under the global distribution into anomaly detection.